Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be moved over the external memory interface in one second.
-It's calculated by multiplying the card's interface width by its memory speed.
-If the card has DDR memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in MB per second) that can be transferred over the external memory interface within a second.
+It's worked out by multiplying the interface width by its memory speed.
+In the case of DDR type RAM, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This is calculated by multiplying the total number of texture units by the core speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices